Jordan721/Jordan_Alexis/ReadMe.md

 ## 📅 Recent Updates

+### December 28, 2025 📱
+Implemented responsive year filtering for Work Experience!
+Desktop shows interactive button filters, while mobile gets a clean dropdown menu.
+Multi-year positions (like B&A Appliances: 2020-2025) now appear when filtering by ANY year within their range.
+Smart UX for both platforms! 🎯✨

 ### December 27, 2025 ✨
 Added smooth animations to certification folders!
 Folders now have radial glow effects on hover, 3D icon rotations, and buttery-smooth fade transitions when opening/closing.
 The whole experience feels polished and professional! 🎭🎨